Nidlow155/cs5110_Project_Cheater/README.md

 ## How to Run the Code

-We have created a virtual environment to run the code so the following commands may be run in the command line.
+We are using a pipenv as the package manager for our python project.

+python version: 3.7

-If a virtual envionrment has not been set up run this command:
+If you don't have pipenv run this command:

     pip install pipenv

-Install any necessary dependencies from the pip file.
+Create a virtual enviornment and install all necessary dependencies from the pip file.

-    pipenv install <package name>
+    pipenv install

 Afterwards the code can be run in a few ways from the root directory: